1. What is your school philosophy?

 - Found/Recycled Art

-7. What will parent involvement be like?
+7. What is parent involvement like?

 We view school and home as a unified team.
 Our door is open and we seek your ideas, thoughts and suggestions to help make our school the best it can be.
 A parent is a child’s first and most important teacher.
 We appreciate the diverse talents of the parents in our community.
 Parents will be involved in activities and projects in our classrooms, such as cooking, reading stories and doing crafts.
 Parents will be invited to accompany the children on trips.
 Parents will also run class parties to celebrate holidays -- Hanukkah, Passover and Purim – as well as graduation.